Government Contract Termination for Convenience Clause Lawyers

 Watson & Associates is a boutique-size federal government contract and business law firm.
 We have law offices in Washington, DC, and in Denver, Colorado.
 Our government contract FAR termination for convenience clause lawyers provides detailed guidance and legal counsel to small businesses and large government contractors when the contracting officer terminates the contract for convenience (T4C) under FAR 52.212-4 and FAR 52.249-2.
 Our goal is to help our clients avoid the most costly mistakes when providing terms for convenient legal representation and developing settlement proposals.

-• Our Termination for Convenience contract attorneys also help you analyze each case and guide you to maximize your damages.
+- Our Termination for Convenience contract attorneys also helps you analyze each case and guide you to maximize your damages.

 The lawyers at Watson & Associates bring more than 30 years of federal procurement experience and can help your company plan and assess your T for C recovery and aim to secure all statutory compensation.
 Our T for C attorneys are seasoned government contract termination lawyers and understand the procurement process from convenience termination settlement proposal submission to appeal the contracting officer’s decision to terminate for convenience.